-When you press Projects in the top navigation bar, you'll be taken to an overview of your projects.
-This is where you access your projects to edit users and hourly rates.
-By clicking on a project's name you can also archive or delete certain projects completely.
-In the upper right corner there's a big shiny green button for creating a new project.
+When you select Projects from the side navigation bar, you'll be taken to an overview of your projects.
+This is where you can access your projects to view their details and edit users and hourly rates.
+By clicking on "..." at the end of the project, you can edit, archive or delete projects completely.

 Here's a breakdown of what all those fancy fields mean:

-Project Color: This option helps you distinguish projects visually from another in the calendar.
-You can choose one of the nice colors picked out by us or make one yourself with the custom color picker.
+Project Color: This option helps you distinguish projects visually from one another on your timesheet.
+You can choose one of the nice colors picked out by us or make one yourself with the custom color picker! 😱

-Organize under client: This is where you dedicate the project to a client.
-A client is who you're billing your hours to or your own company if the hours will be used to track internal work.
-Creating a new client is fast and easy, and you'll be able to digest reports on clients in our Reports-tool.
+Client: This is where you assign the project to a client.
+A client is who you're billing your hours to, or your own company if the hours will be used to track internal work.

 Hourly rate: As an administrator you can set a general hourly rate on a project or specify an individual rate for other users.
 Using individual rates can be especially handy if you or your company is on a retainer/money budget since you'll get a live overview of project progress at any time.
 It's also important to note that changing the hourly rate on a project will cause all hours previously logged on that project to be changed as well.